dspivak/dependent-types/poly-universes.lagda.md

     , (λ (a , f) → (b : B a) → D (f b)))
 ```

 Note that this construction is straightforwardly functorial with respect to arbitrary lenses in its 2nd argument.
 Functoriality of the 1st argument is trickier, however.
-For reasons that will become apparent momentarily, we define the functorial action $p \upuparrows q \leftrightarrows p' \upuparrows q$ of $\upuparrows$ on a lens $f : p \leftrightarrows p'$ equipped with a left inverse $f' : p' \leftrightarrows p$, i.e. such that $f' \circ f = \text{id}_p$. \footnote{To see why this is the right choice of morphism for which `⇈` is functorial in its first argument, we note that pairs consisting of a morphism and a left inverse for it are equivalently the morphisms between identity morphisms in the *twisted arrow category* of $\poly$, i.e. diagrams of the following form: $$
+For reasons that will become apparent momentarily, we define the functorial action $p \upuparrows q \leftrightarrows p' \upuparrows q$ of $\upuparrows$ on a lens $f : p \leftrightarrows p'$ equipped with a left inverse $f' : p' \leftrightarrows p$, i.e. such that $f' \circ f = \text{id}_p$. \footnote{To see why this is the right choice of morphism for which ⇈ is functorial in its first argument, we note that pairs consisting of a morphism and a left inverse for it are equivalently the morphisms between identity morphisms in the \emph{twisted arrow category} of $\poly$, i.e. diagrams of the following form: $$
 \begin{array}{ccc}
 p & \to & q\\
 = & & =\\